AmadeusITGroup/opensource-manifesto/DETAILS.md

 ## Inner vs Open Source
 - In the scope of the Manifesto we don't differentiate these two approaches
 - We believe that in regards to the intent they have a lot in common, therefore we will promote both with the same strenght and determination
 - We acknowledge that Open Source may not be an option in some contexts.
-Practising Open Source princples, minus publishing the code beyond the organisation is the second best aproach and that is Inner Source in our high level interpretation.
+Practising Open Source principles, minus publishing the code beyond the organisation is the second best aproach and that is Inner Source in our high level interpretation.
 ​
 ## The meaning of the "appropriate time"
 - We should be driven by **pragmatism** here.
 In the end we are not a charity organisation and what we do should positively impact the business side.
 Nobody will contest that fact. ​